-A Summary Hearing is a disciplinary process where for some Service offences listed in AFA 06 an accused’s CO has jurisdiction to deal with a person under his command who is subject to service law (ie not a civilian).
-An accused who has a case allocated for SH has an unrestricted right to elect for trial before the Court Martial & if he consents to being dealt with by SH has a right to appeal both any finding or sentence to the Summary Appeal Court which is an ECHR-compliant court akin to a Magistrates Court.
-The maximum sentence that can be imposed by a CO is 90 days detention.
+A Summary Hearing is a disciplinary process where an accused’s CO has jurisdiction to deal with a person under his command who is subject to service law (ie not a civilian).
+An accused who has a case allocated for SH has an unrestricted right to elect for trial before the Court Martial and if he consents to being dealt with by SH has a right to appeal both any finding or sentence to the Summary Appeal Court, which is an ECHR-compliant court akin to a Magistrates Court.
+The maximum sentence that can be imposed by a CO is 90 days military detention.

-Summary Appeal Court
+Summary Appeal Court (SAC)

-Standing Civilian Court
+Service Civilian Court

-It consists of a JA sitting alone trying cases.
-It has similar powers to a Magistrates Court & has jurisdiction to try civilians subject to Service discipline, (mainly dependants of Service personnel including juveniles serving abroad) for most criminal conduct offences and a restricted list of disciplinary offences.
+It consists of a Judge Advocate sitting alone trying cases.
+It has similar powers to a Magistrates Court and has jurisdiction to try civilians subject to Service discipline, (mainly dependants of Service personnel, including juveniles, serving abroad) for most criminal conduct offences and a restricted list of disciplinary offences.
 It can sit anywhere outside the UK.
-It now has the power to try persons such as civilian contractors working in support of the British AF on operations, eg Afghanistan.
-It’s maximum powers of punishment are 12 months imprisonment.
+It has the power to try persons such as civilian contractors working in support of the British Armed Forces on operations, eg Afghanistan.
+Its maximum powers of punishment are 12 months imprisonment.

 Court Martial Appeal Court

 The appeal court from the Court Martial.
 It hears appeals from all cases tried by the Court Martial and is a separate division of the Criminal Appeal Court sitting at the Royal Courts of Justice, London.
 It has equivalent powers to the Criminal Appeal Court.